couchbaselabs/sync_gateway_ami/README.md

 Reboot the instance from AWS UI to get the updated instance

-Then, go to the next step...
+Or, you can use step1 to complete the above steps...

     make SSH_KEY=steveyen-key2 step1